finos/datahelix/docs/user/UserGuide.md

 ## Strings

 Strings are sequences of unicode characters with a maximum length of 1000 characters.
-Currently, only characters from the [Basic Multilingual Plane](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane) (Plane 0) are supported.
+Currently, only basic latin characters (unicode 002c - 007e) are supported.

 ## DateTime